Generalist channel

 A generalist channel is a television or radio channel whose target audience is not confined to a particular set of people, but instead aims to offer a wide range of programs and program genres to a diverse general public.
-In radio, this is sometimes referred to as "full-format programming".
+The term is mainly used in European countries; in other countries, the term general entertainment channel (also known as GEC in India) or general entertainment is used instead.
+In radio, this is sometimes referred to as "full-format programming" or full-service radio.

 Program content

 Generalist TV channels focus on general entertainment.
 They also tend to put an extra emphasis on news programming, regarding the provision of news and information as part of their duty.

 Popularity

 Generalist channels as a whole are the most watched of all television channels.

 As of 2008, generalist channels were the most numerous among channel genres in Europe.
 There were 376 of them, followed by 324 sports channels, 269 entertainment channels and 238 music channels.

 Among HD television channels in Europe, as of 2011 and 2012, generalist channels were third most numerous, with the ones specializing in sport and movies coming out 1st and 2nd respectively.